MrRaidrop/ESP-MoNet/README.md

 ### 3. Wi-Fi Configuration

-Update your SSID and password in `data_reporter.c`:
+Update your SSID and password in `main/main.c`:

 ```c
 #define WIFI_SSID "your-ssid"
 #define WIFI_PASS "your-password"
 ```
+It will be pass to `service/src/wifi_service.c`

 ### 4. BLE Verification